EricMFink/PRcasebook/Chapters/Part 3 - Duty of Care/Malpractice.md

 In this all-too-common situation, the question for us is whether it would be reasonably foreseeable that a failure to produce these documents would result in the injury alleged here.
 Could the attorneys foresee that Gorrell, who failed to produce the documents when they turned the request over to him, would then, after he became disgruntled with ISU, independently provide the documents to Bellows?
 Beyond that, would reasonable people foresee that Gorrell would mislead Bellows about a database which did not exist?
 Would reasonable people then think that, upon hearing Gorrell's story, Bellows' first impulse would be to move for sanctions including default judgment in the case?
 Would reasonable people foresee that, next, a large law firm, apparently thinking of Judge Mihm as a bit trigger-happy, would jump into high gear out of fear of default judgment and launch an army of 27 attorneys, plus paralegals, to defend against the possibility that Judge Mihm might grant default judgment on the basis of an alleged conspiracy to hide something which does not exist?
 In other words, was the Latham response to a failure to produce documents and the resulting injury foreseeable?

 We think it was not as a matter of law.
 Our point can be illustrated by a very different sort of negligence action.
-In _Abrams_, the city failed to send an ambulance for a woman, Abrams (of course), who was in labor.
+In Abrams, the city failed to send an ambulance for a woman, Abrams (of course), who was in labor.
 A friend, who then drove her to the hospital, ran a red light and collided with a car driven by a drug-and-alcohol-impaired driver with a suspended license.
 Abrams was seriously injured and spent 2 weeks in a coma; sadly, her baby died.
 The court found, however, that as a matter of law there was no proximate cause.
 The city could not have foreseen the situation that unfolded.
 Perhaps a bit callously, the court remarked that "millions of women in labor make it safely to the hospital each year by private transportation."

 It is also true---though less tragically so---that countless failures to produce documents occur in the federal courts every year.
 That is not a good thing.
 But we are not at a point at which it is foreseeable that such a failure will spawn a million-dollar bill for attorney fees.
 If it were, litigation would become more of a blood sport than it already is.
 Lawyers would be even more obsessive about irrelevant and tedious details.
 No good could come of it.

 There is, in fact, nothing which distinguishes the failure to produce in this case with countless others.
 Judge Mihm himself made this point in response to Bellows' argument that this was the worst discovery abuse he had ever seen.
 Judge Mihm said:

-> But you said in your 34 years of practice this was the most shocking thing you had ever seen in terms of this discovery issue.
+But you said in your 34 years of practice this was the most shocking thing you had ever seen in terms of this discovery issue.
 I wonder what kind of practice you've had if that's the case because, boy, in the scheme of things, I've seen things 50 times worse than this.

 What is foreseeable as a result of a failure to produce documents is the reasonable procedure set out in Civil Rule of Civil Procedure 37, which provides for sanctions only after other reasonable efforts to work out disagreements fail.
 It may be that, as Judge Mihm also said, that did not happen enough in this case.
 But ISU and Giffin Winning could hardly be expected to foresee all this trouble over a phantom database.
 Why would they?
 It was ISU's alleged database and Giffin Winning was representing ISU at the time.
 They knew of no database; they were hiding no database; there was no database.
 For Giffin Winning's carelessness in failing to produce documents (which Bellows had in his possession), the sanction of $10,000 might well have been sustained on appeal.
 But as a matter of law, the injury alleged here was not reasonably foreseeable.

-# Questions
+\halfsep

+\Begin{questions}

-What was TIG's injury?
+1. What was TIG's injury?
 Did Giffin Winning's negligence cause that injury?

-Why did the court hold that TIG's injury was not reasonably foreseeable?
+2. Why did the court hold that TIG's injury was not reasonably foreseeable?
 Was TIG's injury a reasonably foreseeable risk?

-Why do you think this case became a claim for malpractice?
-Why wasn't this resolved by a motion to compel pursuant to Federal Rules of Civil Procedure 37?

-_Damages_

-The plaintiff in a legal malpractice action can only recover actual damages, and can only recover damages that were reasonably foreseeable by the defendant.
-As a consequence, the plaintiff must prove the amount of damages, and cannot recover speculative damages.
+\End{questions}

+# Damages

-# <a href="https://scholar.google.com/scholar_case?case=16979297434076297810">Kituskie v.
-Corbman, 714 A. 2d 1027 (Pa.
-1998)</a>
+\case{Kituskie v.
+Corbman}{714 A. 2d 1027}{Pa.
+1998}

-_Summary:_ Kituskie was injured by Trapp in a car accident while on vacation in California.
-He returned home to Pennsylvania and hired attorney Corbman to represent him in a tort action.
-Corbman negligently failed to file an action within California's one-year statute of limitations, and advised Kituskie to file a legal malpractice action against Corbman's law firm.
-The jury awarded Kituskie $2.3 million in damages against Corbman.
-The appellate court vacated the judgment and remanded, holding that the jury must consider the collectability of damages, and that the defendant bears the burden of proof that damages are not collectable.
-The Supreme Court affirmed.
+### CASTILLE, Justice.

-This Court granted allocatur in this matter in order to address two issues.
+This Court granted allocatur\marginnote{Allocatur is the Pennsylvania Supreme Court's analog to Certiorari by the U.S. Supreme Court.
+Pennsylvania judicial procedure is replete with similarly whimsical terms, lending a Dickensian air to litigation in the Keystone State.} in this matter in order to address two issues.
 The first issue is whether the collectibility of damages in an underlying action is relevant to and, therefore, admissible in a legal malpractice action.
 The second issue is, if collectibility of damages should be considered, which party bears the burden of proving collectibility.
 Because we find that collectibility of damages in the underlying action should be considered in a legal malpractice action and that the defendant/attorney bears the burden of proof, we affirm the order of the Superior Court and remand for further proceedings consistent with this opinion.

 The facts relevant to this appeal are not in dispute.
 Leo J. Kituskie is a Pennsylvania resident who is a practicing periodontist.
 On September 3, 1989, Kituskie was injured in a two-car automobile accident during his vacation in San Jose, California.
 The traffic collision report for the accident stated that a vehicle being driven by Evan Mark Trapp crossed a highway on-ramp into the path of Kituskie's automobile after it struck a curb and a cyclone fence.
 The traffic collision report also indicated that Trapp was driving while intoxicated and that his vehicle was being operated at the time of the accident at a high rate of speed.
 After the accident, Kituskie returned to the Philadelphia area in order to begin treatment for his injuries.
 As a result of this automobile accident, Kituskie avers that he suffers from a degenerative and arthritic back condition which makes it difficult for him to work full-time as a periodontist.

 On September 9, 1989, Kituskie retained Scott K. Corbman, Esquire, to pursue his claim against Trapp for the personal injuries he sustained in the accident.
 Corbman is an attorney licensed to practice law in the Commonwealth of Pennsylvania and is a principal/shareholder in the law firm of Garfinkle, Corbman, Greenberg and Jurikson, P.C.

 Corbman proceeded to obtain Kituskie's medical reports.
-After reviewing the medical reports, Corbman made a claim on Kituskie's behalf against Trapp's insurance carrier, California State Automobile Association ("CSAA").
+After reviewing the medical reports, Corbman made a claim on Kituskie's behalf against Trapp's insurance carrier, California State Automobile Association ("CSAa.).
 During settlement negotiations with CSAA, Corbman learned that Trapp's insurance policy had a limit of $25,000.

 On September 17, 1990, more than one year after the accident, Corbman discovered that the California statute of limitations for injuries such as those suffered by Kituskie was only one year as opposed to the two-year statute of limitations in Pennsylvania.
 CSAA ultimately informed Corbman that it would not make a settlement offer to Kituskie because the one-year statute of limitations had passed without Corbman instituting a formal legal action.
 As soon as Corbman learned this information, Corbman met with Kituskie and informed him that his claim had been terminated because no suit was filed or settlement reached within the one-year statute of limitations period.
 During this meeting, Corbman advised Kituskie to seek the services of another attorney in order to assert a legal malpractice claim against Corbman and the Garfinkle firm.

 On August 28, 1991, Kituskie, represented by new counsel, filed a legal malpractice claim against Corbman and the Garfinkle law firm in the Montgomery County Court of Common Pleas.
 Immediately prior to jury selection, counsel for each side filed motions in limine requesting that each side be precluded from presenting expert testimony on the issue of CSAA possibly settling the matter within the policy limits of Trapp's policy.
 Neither of these motions dealt directly with the issue of whether the jury in this legal malpractice action could consider Kituskie's ability to collect on an underlying judgment against Trapp.
 However, the trial court, realizing that its resolution of whether collectibility of damages in an underlying case could be an issue at trial, withheld its disposition of the two motions in limine.
 On January 6, 1995, prior to commencing the trial in this matter, the trial court decided that collectibility of damages in an underlying case was not relevant to a legal malpractice claim in Pennsylvania.
 Thus, the trial court granted both motions in limine.

-Following a trial on the matter, on January 11, 1995, a jury found that Corbman and the Garfinkle firm were liable to Kituskie for legal malpractice in the amount of $2,300,000.
+Following a trial on the matter, on January 11,1995, a jury found that Corbman and the Garfinkle firm were liable to Kituskie for legal malpractice in the amount of $2,300,000.
 Corbman and the Garfinkle firm appealed to the Superior Court.
 The Superior Court, in a published opinion, vacated the judgment and remanded for further proceedings because it held that the collectibility of damages in an underlying case should be considered in a legal malpractice action.
 The Superior Court also held that the attorney being sued for legal malpractice bore the burden of proving as a defense in the form of mitigation of damages that the potential underlying case which formed the basis of the legal malpractice award would have been uncollectible.
 This Court granted allocatur in order to decide whether collectibility should be part of a legal malpractice action and, if so, which party bears the burden of proof as to that issue.

 In order to establish a claim of legal malpractice, a plaintiff/aggrieved client must demonstrate three basic elements:

-> 1\) employment of the attorney or other basis for a duty; 2\) the failure of the attorney to exercise ordinary skill and knowledge; and 3\) that such negligence was the proximate cause of damage to the plaintiff.
+1. employment of the attorney or other basis for a duty;
+2. the failure of the attorney to exercise ordinary skill and knowledge; and
+3. that such negligence was the proximate cause of damage to the plaintiff.

 An essential element to this cause of action is proof of actual loss rather than a breach of a professional duty causing only nominal damages, speculative harm or the threat of future harm.
 Damages are considered remote or speculative only if there is uncertainty concerning the identification of the existence of damages rather than the ability to precisely calculate the amount or value of damages.
 In essence, a legal malpractice action in Pennsylvania requires the plaintiff to prove that he had a viable cause of action against the party he wished to sue in the underlying case and that the attorney he hired was negligent in prosecuting or defending that underlying case (often referred to as proving a "case within a case").